 1. Be Aware of Your Thumbs

-I’ve noticed in my own playing and my students playing that sometimes our thumbs tend to be lazy.
+I’ve noticed in my own playing and in my students playing that sometimes our thumbs tend to be lazy.
+This can be unconscious so being aware of your thumbs can make a huge difference.

 Specifically, when doing scales, the thumbs should cross under the hand and prepare the next note as soon as they are able to do so.